-The Alberto Biraghi collection of New Hartford made pre-DW Ovation guitars
+The Alberto Biraghi collection of pre-DW Ovation guitars

 Milano, November 17, 1975, I am sitting in the first row of the today destroyed Palalido hall.
 On the stage, the young Italian folksinger Fabrizio De André is playing a guitar never seen before

 , sporting a bowl-shaped back and a weird headstock.
 Weird, but charming.
 It is the first Ovation guitar that I see in my life and thanks to the unforgettable Fabrizio I fall in love with that guitar and decide that eventually I'll have one.
 My first Ovation is a Matrix acoustic sunburst, one of the firs US made, sporting an aluminum neck.
 I bought it in 1979 from Tom Lee Piano in Hong Kong, during the summer sales, for a hundred bucks including the original brown case.
 After a couple of years the Matrix was traded in for an Artist.
 My love for the roundbacks grew also thanks to Paul Simon